EashwarIndia/opensplunk/doc/README.md

 2. For collecting log, schedule monitor may work for initial version.
 We need evaluate the performance issue, and autorecover for the failure of monitor process.

+3. For indexing time processing, customers may want to define the composition of index by themselves.